BinodAryal/News/README.md

 - [x] Model classes definition (`Post.java` and `Media.java`)
 - [x] Display dates in a human-friendly format

+### Feature #3: Data Caching

+> Branch Codename: `FEAT-3`<br />
+> Link to Pull Request: https://github.com/fknussel/News/pull/3

+So far, whenever we want to display a particular post or list the latest articles, we needed to query the API.
+This is not cool whatsoever, unnecessary network calls should be avoided whenever possible.
+Instead we should cache the data into our local database immediately after we query the web service for the first time.
+This is what this branch focuses on, making the app more efficient in terms of network calls.

+We also went ahead and made some UI tweaks to `DetailActivity`: the action bar is now transparent, the pictures kinda overlay the action bar but are still fully visible since it's transparent now, also posts' titles get displayed on top of a black-to-transparent gradient applied to the image (we are no longer using the semi-opaque black box underneath the title).

 # Dependencies

 This application uses the following libraries: